ttanvirr/drf-oasis-task-manager/README.md

 REST framework supports all of these styles.

 In this case we'd like to use a hyperlinked style between entities.
-In order to do so, we'll modify our serializers to extend `HyperlinkedModelSerializer` instead of the existing `ModelSerializer`.
+In order to do so, we'll modify some of our serializers to extend `HyperlinkedModelSerializer` instead of the existing `ModelSerializer`.

 The `HyperlinkedModelSerializer` has the following differences from `ModelSerializer`: